WillForEternity/cscratchnn/README.md

 ## How To Run

 This one is simple.
-No packages, no libraries.
+No packages or libraries to pip install.
 Just create a directory to store the file, and name your file something like `neuralnetwork.c`.
 Paste in my code.

 To compile, cd into the directory, and: